-The Interagency Airspace Coordination Guide (IACG) is adopted by the Office of Fire and Aviation as policy and operating procedure for BLM airspace coordination.
-Unless for reasons of safety, any deviation from the policies or procedures contained in the IACG must be approved in writing by the Director, Office of Fire and Aviation.
+The Interagency Airspace Coordination Guide (IACG) is policy and operating procedure for BLM airspace coordination.
+Unless for reasons of safety, any deviation from the policies or procedures contained in the IACG must be approved in writing by the Director, Fire and Aviation Management Policy.

 The IACG is the primary document to be used by BLM personnel (dispatchers, aviation managers, pilots, and ASMs) when dealing with airspace issues.
-This IACG, adopted as policy by both the director of OAS: the Director, Office of Fire and Aviation and the USDA Forest Service, promotes aviation safety by establishing safe, consistent, and standardized approaches to issues involving airspace and federal land management responsibilities.
+This IACG, adopted as policy by the Director of OAS, the Director, Fire and Aviation Management Policy and USDA Forest Service.